moodle-an-hochschulen/moodle-local_boostcoc/README.md

 ### 1. General functionality

-Enabling this setting will modify the mycourses list in Boost's nav drawer to only show the courses which are currently shown in block_course_overview_campus according to the user's current filter settings and to the courses which the user has marked as hidden.
-Technically, this is done by setting the course node's showinflatnavigation attribute to false.
-Thus, the course node will only be hidden from the nav drawer, but it will remain in the navigation tree and can still be accessed by other parts of Moodle.
+Enabling one or both of these settings will modify the mycourses list in Boost's nav drawer to reflect the list of courses shown in block_course_overview_campus according to the user's current filter settings and to the courses which the user has marked as hidden.
+Please see also the notes for uniformity of the mycourses lists below.

 ### 2. Filter status